 Get a thrill on the RiverRush a family of four, toboggan-style boat that climbs four stories high, then plunges 25 feet at a steep, 45-degree drop.
 Whew!
 Other favorites include SwiftWater Run, a ride that takes riders through corkscrew twists and turns on a rubber tube, and Big Bear Plunge, an extreme white water rafting adventure which seats the entire family together before winding through dark caverns and bumpy cliffs.

 Young ones can get in on the fun, too.
 The Little Creek Falls has a children’s pool, water slides and an activity center that will keep younger kids busy (and wet!).
 The Downbound Float Trip is also appropriate for young children.

 After all is said and done, the nice folks in Pigeon Forge treated the “Yankee” in their midst very well.
 I didn’t get 5-star treatment, as there really was none to be had in town.
 But what I did find was a lighthearted, simple good time for the family.

-With over 10,000 units in town, there is plenty of lodging to choose from.
+With thousands of units in town and lots of cabin rentals and homeshares, there is plenty of lodging to choose from.
 Most rooms are of the basic chain variety.
-A substantial step up from basic is the Mainstay Suites Hotel (865/428-8350) on Pine Mountain Road.
-With an indoor/outdoor pool, fitness room, kitchens, and free breakfast, the $127-139/N rate for suites that accommodate up to six family members seemed reasonable.
+A substantial step up from basic is the MainStay Suites, a hotel on Pine Mountain Road.
+With an indoor/outdoor pool, fitness room, WiFI, microwave and free breakfast, the $104 and up rate for suites that accommodate up to four family members is top value.